chrisramsay/53-degrees-astro/content/observing/2020-04-03_equipment-setup-thoughts-part-one.rst

 power and network layer.
 Again, the plan only has items that require power from 12 V cables and the cable runs themselves.

+From the plan, it appears that I am going to need to find a neat way of distributing 12 volts to a number of different bits of equipment on the telescope.
+I have spent quite some time on the astronomy forums researching how people achieve this.
+There does not really seem to be a single standard - no surprises there.
+Some systems seem to be based on automotive type connectors with blade fuses and so on, others utilise "Anderson Power Pole" connectors as used by the Ham Radio community.
+This is something that definitely needs more thought.

 .. image:: https://live.staticflickr.com/65535/49734039312_c46bc7e2bb_c.jpg
    :width: 800
    :height: 564